lisswart/phase-3-ruby-oo-object-relationships-has-many-lab/README.md

 Because of the has many/belongs to relationship between your classes, the `Artist` tests, i.e. the tests in `spec/artist_spec.rb`, rely on some code in the `Song` class and vice versa.
-You will have to build out both the classes as you go.
+You will have to build out both classes as you go.

 We recommend starting out by getting some of the initial `Artist` tests passing